danmasta/lo/README.md

 ```

 #### Nil Filtering
 A common task during iteration is checking for `nil` (`null` or `undefined`) values.
 This package has support for filtering `nil` values for various iteration methods.
 It will ignore `nil` values before the iterator function is called.
-It will also filter return values for functions that return, such as `map`, `some`, and, `every`.
-To use, just append `NotNil` to the function name:
+It will also filter return values for functions that return, such as `map`, `some`, `every`, etc. To use, just append `NotNil` to the function name:
 ```js
 import { mapNotNil as map } from 'lo';